Skip to main content

 The requested pipeline is the leading indicator — not the lagging one.

-Teams that track Senate CDS requests today are looking at the same funding that will appear on SAM.gov and in RFPs 12–18 months from now.
+Teams that track Senate CDS requests today are looking at the same funding that will appear on SAM.gov and in RFPs before many public procurement signals emerge.
 FFID keeps the pipeline current, weekly.